NCAR/jedi_wrfhydro_workflow/README.md

 module load jedi/gnu-openmpi
 module load atlas/ecmwf-0.29.0
 ```
+The user can also add the commands to load their Python virtual environment or Conda environment into the above `gnu_env.sh` file.
 <!-- Old Instructions for Spack -->
 <!--  - Load Spack modules -->
 <!-- module purge -->